davidjwalling/os/README.md

 Copyright :copyright: 2010-2019 David J. Walling.
 MIT License.

 - A simple operating system for x86-based PC-compatible systems.
+- Operates on legacy platforms unencumbered by proprietary firmware "engines".
-- A series of subprojects that demonstrate design and coding concepts.
+- Presented in a series of subprojects that progressively demonstrate concepts.
-- Assembly-language, hardware I/O and protocol examples.
+- Clear assembly-language, hardware I/O and protocol examples.
-- Fully-functional code as a learning resource.

-<span><i>No Windows.
-No Linux.
-No Mac.
-No "Management Engine".
-No Problem.</i></span>

 Click on the subproject name below for details.